-GRANDVIEW'S RESULTS OF MONITORING FOR REGULATED CONTAMINANTS

-The 2012 Season Test Results meet or surpass state and federal drinking water standards.
+GRANDVIEW'S RESULTS OF MONITORING FOR REGULATED CONTAMINANTS The 2019 Season Test Results meet or surpass state and federal drinking water standards.

-Variable Amount Minimum Detected Detected Maximum Maximum Contaminant Level (MCL) Maximum Contaminant Level Goal (MCLG) Possible Source of Contaminant Total Coliform Bacteria Not Detected 100% of our samples had fewer than 100 Bacterial colonies per 100 milliliters of water.
-120 Samples taken in 2012 At least 90% of samples must have fewer than 20 bacterial colonies per 100 milliliters of water Zero bacterial colonies detected Found throughout the environment Fecal Coliform Bacteria Not Detected 100% of our samples had fewer than 20 Bacterial col- onies per 100 milliliters of water 120 Samples taken in 2012 At least 90% of samples must have fewer than 20 bacterial colonies per 100 milliliters of water Zero bacterial colonies detected Animal waste
+Variable Amount Minimum Detected Detected Maximum Maximum Contaminant Level (MCL) Maximum Contaminant Level Goal (MCLG) Possible Source Of Contaminant Total Coliform Bacteria Not Detected 100% of our samples had fewer than 100 Bacterial colonies per 100 milliliters of water.
+122 samples were taken in 2019.
+At least 90% of samples must have fewer than 20 bacterial colonies per 100 milliliters of water.
+Zero bacterial colonies detected Found throughout the environment Fecal Coliform Bacteria Not Detected 100% of our samples had fewer than 20 Bacterial col- onies per 100 milliliters of water.
+122 samples were taken in 2019.
+At least 90% of samples must have fewer than 20 bacterial colonies per 100 milliliters of water Zero bacterial colonies detected Animal waste

-Grandview's Results of Lead and Copper Sampling At Residential Water Taps
+Grandview's Results of Lead and Copper

-As directed by the Department of Health, the Public Works Department monitors tap water from a sample group of homes.
+As directed by the Department of Health, the Public Works Department monitors tap water from a select group of homes.